carbon-language/carbon-lang/docs/project/code_review.md

 - Any alternatives considered or attempted
 - Relevant supporting data such as examples or benchmarks

-Try to anticipate both what information the reviewer of your change will need to have in order to be effective.
+Try to anticipate what information the reviewer of your change will need to have in order to be effective.
 Also consider what information someone else will need a year in the future when doing archaeology on the codebase and they come across your change without any context.